raghav-22/Yolo_Thermal_Animal_Detection/README.md

-# temp-capture
+# YOLOv7-Animal Dection
-Temperature of a given person will be identified.
-Snap shots of persons with high temperature is saved automatically.
+this repo is the implementation of yolov7 for animal detection in IR video.
+As a prototype I have trained elephant and lion with IR images further data can be used to imporve the accuracy of this model